A Man in Black Sweatshirt Holding Rolled Money While Handcuffed

 5. Trust Me, I’m Lying by Ryan Holiday

-for instance, for example, in other words, furthermore, on the other hand, with this in mind, obviously, I’m sure you can see that, regardless, nevertheless, I ask you to think about, in conclusion….
+for instance, for example, in other words, furthermore, on the other hand, with this in mind, I’m sure you can see that, regardless, nevertheless, I ask you to think about, in conclusion….

-Simple.
-To get whatever it is that you desire.
-Did you see what I just did?
-It’s all about using suggestion to influence the results.
 Doesn’t matter what area of your life you want to apply it to; sales, relationships, job opportunities, elections, whatever.
-But in order to tap into and access this extraordinary ability, you must practice it daily to get good at it.
+But to tap into and access this extraordinary ability, you must practice it daily to get good at it and create the results you want.